rbms-bsc/DCRMR/_pages/SOR/Note-on-statement-of-responsibility.md

 <a name="2.29.2.1">2.29.2.1</a> A note on manifestation that provides information on an agent, and their function, who is responsible for a work or its expression that is embodied by a manifestation.

+## 2.29.3.Y.Y General rule

+<a name="2.29.3.1.Y.Y">2.29.3.1.Y.Y</a> Make a Note on statement of responsibility according to the instructions below.
+In most cases, notes are optional (designated by "if considered important").
+Some notes are required (designated by "always").

 ## 2.29.31 Statement of responsibility in source other than title page

 <a name="2.29.31.1">2.29.31.1</a> If a statement of responsibility appears in a source other than on the title page, always record the statement and its source (see [Statement of responsibility relating to title proper, 2.21.315.1](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.315.1)).